HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### Beyond CrUX Data

-A limitation of the CrUX dataset is that it can only collect data from Chrome users, who are signed in, have syncing enabled and have not disabled the “Make searches and browsing better / Sends URLs of pages you visit to Google” setting.
+A limitation of the CrUX dataset is that it can only collect data from Chrome users, who are signed in, have syncing enabled and have not disabled the "Make searches and browsing better / Sends URLs of pages you visit to Google" setting.
 This means that: